ahsan/ahsan.github.io/_posts/2018-12-7-performant-nodejs.md

 }
 ```

-Once you have your Node app making full use of your host machine, the next logical step for increasing the app performance even further is to have a load-balanced distributed deployment using a tool like Kubernetes, which ofcourse you know already due to my previous blog-posts :-)
+Once you have your Node app making full use of your host machine, the next logical step for increasing the app performance even further is to have a load-balanced distributed deployment using a tool like Kubernetes, which of course you know already due to my previous blog-posts :-)